aws-samples/amazon-textract-transformer-pipeline/README.md

 [Amazon Textract](https://docs.aws.amazon.com/textract/latest/dg/what-is.html) is a service that automatically extracts text, handwriting, and structured data from scanned documents: Going beyond simple optical character recognition (OCR) to identify and extract data from tables (with rows and cells), and forms (as key-value pairs).

-In this sample we demonstrate how you can integrate Textract with advanced, trainable models on [Amazon SageMaker](https://aws.amazon.com/sagemaker/) (an end-to-end platform for machine learning) to automate even highly complex and domain-specific structure extraction tasks - that may benefit from additional intelligence beyond the tools available within Textract itself.
+In this sample we show how you can automate even highly complex and domain-specific structure extraction tasks by integrating Textract with trainable models on [Amazon SageMaker](https://aws.amazon.com/sagemaker/) - for additional, customizable intelligence.

+We demonstrate **layout-aware entity extraction** on an example use case in finance, for which you could also consider [using Amazon Comprehend](https://aws.amazon.com/blogs/machine-learning/extract-custom-entities-from-documents-in-their-native-format-with-amazon-comprehend/).
+However, this pipeline provides a framework you could extend or customize for your own ML models and data.

 ## Background